sebastian-7DIGIT/Internal-CRM/README.md

 This is the budle for the Ineternal CRM task containing the client and server.

-To clone the project:

 ```
+To start the development of the task you will need to first fork the current repository.

+Then clone the forked repo on your local machine using the following command:

-git clone
+git clone <git_repo>
 ```

 ## Run the client